phproberto/joomla-twig/docs/globals/jdoc.md

 ## jdoc

-This function is equivalent to use Factory::getDocument()
+This variable is a proxy of Factory::getDocument().
+It allows to access the active document inside twig layouts.

 1. [Returns](#returns)
 2. [Examples](#examples)